naturalspirit-dev/Gestures/README.md

 ![Hey!
 Gestures](images/g-key-32.png) **Gestures**
 ---
-_Gestures_ is a desktop application that can programmatically typed custom or commonly used abbreviations.
+_Gestures_ is a desktop application that can programmatically typed custom or commonly used strings.

 ![Gestures Demo](images/gestures-demo.gif)